rhumb-lang/rhi/docs/09_faq.md

 1. **The "Sync" Implementation:** The handler replies immediately.
 2. **The "Async" Implementation:** The handler captures the continuation (the Zombie frame), puts it in a queue, and replies 5 seconds later.

+### 9\.2 Why do Signals `#` and Replies `^` look like Return statements?

+Because in Rhumb, they are the same mechanism!

+A "Return" is just a Signal sent to the caller.

+A "Function Call" is just a Signal that suspends the caller until a result is provided.

+Rhumb exposes the machinery of `return` (Signals) and `function calls` (Zombies) to the developer, giving you full control over the flow of execution.